ianahart/svg-logo-maker/README.md

 From inside the project's root directory run the command `node index.js`.
 Answer the following prompts to generate an SVG logo.
 Once you have answered all the prompts a new svg file will be generated in `examples/logo.svg` with data that corresponds to the prompts you answered.

 [Video Demo](https://drive.google.com/file/d/1jfWteIaHgvs_zRqiN380pRUB_3PzW36M/view)

+## Tests
+To run tests with Jest, run the command `npm run test` in the root of the project directory.

 ## Credits